Want to work on sustainable water solutions?

 -

-This course introduces the basic concepts of physical hydrology and provides a solid grounding in the principles of the subject.
-Exploring the main rules that govern the flow of water on the land, it considers the four major types of water: atmospheric and surface water in ‘Hydrology’, soil and ground water in ‘Geohydrology’.
+This course introduces the basic concepts of Physical Hydrology and provides a solid grounding in the principles of the subject.
+Exploring the principal rules that govern the flow of water on the land, it considers the four major types of water: Atmospheric and surface

-You will go through the subject material by solving a large number of hydrological examples and exercises.
+water in ‘Hydrology’, soil and ground water in ‘Geohydrology’.The subject material is trained by solving a large number of hydrological examples and exercises.
 Theory and concepts from this course will be applied in the project.

 -